ingo/ingo.github.io/_recipes/feta_brulee_with_honey_and_sesame_seeds.md

 ---
-title: Feta Brulee With Honey and Sesame Seeds
+author: Peter Minaki
 category: Entrees
 description: A stunning piece of Feta cheese with honey, bruleed to give that slight charred taste.
 Garnished with sesame seeds and mint.
+favorite: "\u2713"
-image: 17097418_10158326854110553_5113054438717280888_o-1.jpg
+image: feta_brulee_with_honey_and_sesame_seeds.jpg
 size: 2 servings
+source: https://www.kalofagas.ca/2017/03/27/greek-meze-night/
 time: 20 minutes
-author: Peter Minaki
-source: https://www.kalofagas.ca/2017/03/27/greek-meze-night/
-favorite: ✓
+title: Feta Brulee With Honey and Sesame Seeds
 ---
 This recipe is a standout from the dishes served at some of the Greek Supper Clubs.
 The twist here is that a kitchen torch is used to brulee the top of the Feta cheese, giving it a stunning look and a slight charred taste.
 Feta has been paired with honey for ages and sesame seeds are often in the mix.
 Lemon verbena is used in the photo but mint works just fine here.

 ### Ingredients